Slab Design Settings

 1. Steel Bar Selection

-1. Slab Steel Pattern : To choose slab rebar detailing pattern which shows on plan view.
+1. Slab Steel Pattern : To choose slab rebar detailing pattern to be used for design.

 2. Min.
 Steel Bar Size : To set minimum allowable slab rebar size.